liviavdutra/Final-Project---Machine-Learning-/README.md

 The evaluation of specific regression models is done.
 Metrics such as MAE and MSE are presented for each model.

 Principal Component Analysis (PCA):
-Principal Component Analysis (PCA) is explored as a means to enhance model performance.
+PCA is explored as a means to enhance model performance.